wistia/wistia-open-docs/_posts/data-api.md

 --------------------|-------------------------
 name               | The media's new name. new_still_media_id | The Wistia hashed ID of an image that will replace the still that's displayed before the player starts playing.
-Will return failure message unless media to update is a video, and new still is an image. description        | A new description to display with the media within Wistia.
+Will return failure message unless media to update is a video, and new still is an image. description        | A new description for this media.
+Accepts plain text or markdown.

 #### Example Media#Update Request